approvals/ApprovalTests.cpp/doc/UsingCatch.md

 ### Existing Project - with CATCH_CONFIG_MAIN

-If you have a Catch 2 project with your own `main.cpp` that contains the following lines, you will need to replace them with the code in the previous section.
+If you have a Catch2 project with your own `main.cpp` that contains the following lines, you will need to replace them with the code in the previous section.

 ```cpp
 #define CATCH_CONFIG_MAIN // remove these lines, and replace with Approval Tests lines